MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/primitive-operations-counter.md

 The primitive operation counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
 It counts the number of primitive processes used by every operation invoked in a quantum program.

-All <xref:microsoft.quantum.intrinsic> operations are expressed in terms of single-qubit rotations, T operations, single-qubit Clifford operations, CNOT operations, and measurements of multi-qubit Pauli observables.
+All <xref:Microsoft.Quantum.Intrinsic> operations are expressed in terms of single-qubit rotations, T operations, single-qubit Clifford operations, CNOT operations, and measurements of multi-qubit Pauli observables.
 The Primitive Operations Counter aggregates and collects statistics over all the edges of the operation's [call graph](https://en.wikipedia.org/wiki/Call_graph).

 ## Invoking the primitive operation counter